cathysimms/nflsurvivor/README.md

 # nflsurvivor
 <b>NFL Survivor Pool Application</b>

-User logs into application and each week of the NFL season they pick a team that they think will win their matchup that week. the start with 3 lives if they lose, they lose a life and when they run out of lives they cannot make any more picks they can only pick a team once per season

-Optional - they can join leagues and look at the leaderboard for that league and also look at past and present picks for other users in that league ( but not their future picks )

 <b>Brief:</b>
 To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules